 By Michael Lanza

-Although it was not evenly remotely exotic, in our minds, it was an epic adventure, and it helped kindle in us a fire for more experiences that would give us that buzz again—that feeling of being entirely on our own and not knowing what’s going to happen next, but whatever lay ahead, we were excited to leap into it.
+Our earliest adventures can help kindle a fire for more experiences that deliver that buzz again—that feeling of being entirely on your own and not knowing what’s going to happen next, but whatever lies ahead, you’re eager to leap into it.

-I’ve found there are universally common aspects to any great adventure.
-So whether you’re planning your first national park visit or a trek in Italy’s Dolomite Mountains (lead photo at top of story, and photo below), I think you’ll draw some ideas and inspiration from my 10 rules of adventure travel.
+I’ve found there are universal aspects to any great adventure.
+So whether you’re planning your first national park visit or an international trek, I think you’ll draw some ideas and inspiration from these 10 tips for more rewarding adventure travel.

 No. 1 Do Some Research

-Find out all you can about where you’re going before you get there—it will help you have a more enjoyable experience.
-One of the smartest things I’ve ever done was to start a list of trip ideas, years ago, including planning details and information sources (like links to stories); it’s now about 18,000 words long—and growing—with hundreds of trip ideas.
+Find out all you can about where you’re going before you get there—it will help you have a better experience.
+One of the smartest things I’ve ever done was to start a list of trip ideas, years ago, including planning details and information sources (like links to stories); it’s now well over 18,000 words long—and growing—with hundreds of trip ideas.
 (I need to live a long time.)
-It will provide ideas and inspiration to keep getting you out again and again.
+Keeping a list of trip ideas will provide motivation to keep getting you out again and again.

 No. 2 Don’t Go Entirely By the Book